ein-lang/ein/docs/guides/getting-started.md

 ein init foo
 ```

 Then, you should see a `foo` directory under your current directory.
-When you switch your directory to the `foo` directory, you should see a `Main.ein` source file and a `ein.json` package configuration file.
+When you switch to the `foo` directory, you should see a `Main.ein` source file and a `ein.json` package configuration file.

 ## Building a package